MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/tiles-and-notifications/request-create-save-notification-channel.md

 You should request a new channel each time that your app is launched, and update the cloud server when the URI changes.
 For more details, see Remarks.

+> [!IMPORTANT]
-**Important**  Notification channels automatically expire after 30 days.
+> Notification channels automatically expire after 30 days.

 ## What you need to know